ZodaciOS/Debcrypter/README.md

 # Disclaimer

-Debcrypter should not be used for pirating or maliciously. **This tool is strictly for education purposes only.**
+Debcrypter should not be used for extracting paid tweaks which is pirating.
+Distribution of pirated paid tweaks is illegal. **This tool is strictly for education purposes only.**

-# Building
+# Unreliable

-Ensure you have theos installed.
+Some tweaks may not be able to be complied successfully.
+If that does happen, try with another tweak.